-Syria, Russia accuse Israel over air strike, deny chemical attack
+Trump says to make fast decision after suspected Syrian chemical attack

 But Israeli officials said the Tiyas, or T-4, air base was being used by troops from Iran and that Israel would not accept such a presence in Syria by its arch foe.

-The strike took place after a suspected chemical weapons attack on the rebel-held town of Douma which, according to one Syrian aid organisation, killed at least 60 people.

-U.S. President Donald Trump warned of a “big price to pay” after the initial reports of the poison gas attack, although the Syrian government and its main ally Russia have denied involvement.
+France said it would work closely with the United States on a response to the suspected chemical attack.
+Both countries agreed responsibility for the strike must be established.

+President Emmanuel Macron, who spoke to Trump by telephone on Sunday, had issued repeated warnings previously that France would strike if proof of lethal chemical attacks were established.
+But Paris stopped short of apportioning blame on Assad’s forces for Saturday’s attack.

-Trump referred in a Tweet to “Animal Assad” and criticised Russia and Iran for backing the Syrian leader, directly naming Russian President Vladimir Putin.
+Trump had referred in a Tweet to “Animal Assad” and criticised Russia and Iran for backing the Syrian leader, directly naming Russian President Vladimir Putin.

-The Organisation for the Prohibition of Chemical Weapons international watchdog said it had opened an investigation to determine what exactly had happened in Douma.

-U.S. Defence Secretary Jim Mattis on Monday raised the possibility of military action against Syria if it was proved to have carried out a chemical weapons attack.

-British Prime Minister Theresa May called it “reprehensible” and said if the Assad government was found to be responsible, it would be held to account.

 Russian Foreign Minister Sergei Lavrov said such allegations were false and a provocation.
-Lavrov said the strike on the T-4 base was a dangerous development.
+Lavrov also said the strike on the T-4 base was a dangerous development.

-The latest incidents in Douma and Tiyas demonstrated the complex and volatile nature of the Syria war, which started in March 2011 as an anti-Assad uprising and now involves a number of countries and a myriad of insurgent groups.
+Syrian government forces had launched an air and ground assault on Douma, the last rebel-held town in the eastern Ghouta district, on Friday.

+The Union of Medical Care Organizations (UOSSM) said at least 60 people had been killed by the alleged chemical attack.

 The Syrian Observatory for Human Rights, a British-based monitor, said at least 14 people were killed in Monday’s air strike on the T-4 base, including foreign fighters - a reference to Iranian-backed Shi’ite militia members, mostly from Iraq, Lebanon and Iran fighting alongside the Syrian army.